This page provides information about postgraduate admissions, undergraduate summer placements and work experience.

 Applications must be made online via the Postgraduate Prospectus.
 You are strongly encouraged to contact our staff members to discuss potential projects before making your application.
 Answers to frequently asked questions about study here and the application process can be found via the links on the right of this page.

-The College and Department of Physics Open Day was held on Wednesday 5th December 2012.
+The College Open Day was held on Monday 5th December 2016.

 Most of our PhD applications are for STFC funded places, so we set up formal deadlines for applications and dates for interviews.
-The application deadline for STFC funded places is 15th February 2013 - please note that there are severe delays within Registry, please send a copy of your application directly to us via astro@ null imperial.ac.uk.
-Interviews will be held on 6th and 7th March 2013 with offers made shortly after, (if you know that you will have difficulty with these interview dates please let us know as soon as possible).
+The application deadline for STFC funded places is 10 February 2017 - please note that it can take several weeks for your application to reach us from Registry, if you are submitting within a couple of weeks before the deadline please send a copy of your application directly to us via astro@ null imperial.ac.uk.
+Interviews will be held on 8 and 9 March 2017 with offers made shortly after, (if you know that you will have difficulty with these interview dates please let us know as soon as possible).

 A PhD normally takes 3.5 years to complete.
 We accept around 2-3 PhD students each year, mainly funded by STFC.
 Please see the STFC website to check your eligibility for these.